Hoarding house cleaning dangers

 Health Risks and Hazards: Dangers of Cleaning a Hoarders House

 Cleaning a hoarder’s house can be dangerous.
 You might face hazards like mold, dust, and animal waste, which can harm your health.
 The dangers of cleaning a hoarders house also include structural damage and fire risks, making the job even riskier.
+The mess in hoarded homes often consists of clutter, accumulated items, and chaos, creating tripping hazards and hiding biohazards such as decomposed food or animal waste.
 This article will help you understand these dangers and offer tips to stay safe during the cleanup.

 Respiratory Health Hazards